12+4-Year Continuum Education

 We prepare students for a variety of domestic and international career paths with the aim of obtaining international qualifications accepted by approximately 2,500 universities around the world.
 These 3 years will be the culmination of an international educational started in Preschool.
 All classes are taught in English except for the Japanese language class.

 - Grade 11

 What is Project-Based Learning (PBL)

 Project-based learning (PBL) is a student-centered pedagogy that involves a dynamic classroom approach in which it is believed that students acquire a deeper knowledge through active exploration of real-world challenges and problems.
 Students learn about a subject by working for an extended period of time to investigate and respond to a complex question, challenge, or problem.
 It is a style of active learning and inquiry-based learning.
-PBL contrasts with paper-based, rote memorization, or teacher-led instruction that presents established facts or portrays a smooth path to knowledge by instead posing questions, problems, or scenarios.
+PBL contrasts with paper-based, rote memorization, or teacher-led instruction that presents established facts or portrays a smooth path to knowledge by posing questions, problems, or scenarios instead.
 At CGK, we use PBL in a step-by-step manner, adjusting the level accordingly to the age of the students so that they can develop their spirit of inquiry and acute cognitive ability.